csound-plugins/csound-plugins/src/semsys/doc/semspacequeryaudioft.md

 ## Abstract

-Query a semantic space with audio from a **function table** — for real-time audio queries that don't come from a file.
+Query a semantic space with audio from a **function table**, for real-time audio queries that don't come from a file.

 ## Description